-One project to note is the CR 200 S extension project.
-This project is now complete with the help and partnership between the City of Crawfordsville and Montgomery County.
-This project will aid in bringing new development potential to the west of the existing commercial/ retail center.
+One project to note on the Exhibit J is the CR 200 S extension project.
+This project is now complete with the help and partnership between the city of Crawfordsville and Montgomery County.
+This project will aid in bringing new development potential to the west of the existing commercial/retail center.